alkrauss48/cocktail-historian/README.md

 ## Notes

-- The scripts are idempotent: re-running them will skip already-processed files or safely update existing data
+- The scripts are idempotent: re-running them will skip already-processed files or safely update existing data.
+Step 1 will automatically re-extract if a source PDF's MD5 hash changes (indicating the PDF was updated).
 - OCR processing can be slow for large PDFs; processed OCR files are cached in `data_raw/ocr/`
 - Text normalization handles common OCR issues like ligatures and page number artifacts
 - Chunking uses sentence boundaries and section detection to maintain context